marcojakob/code.makery.ch/collections/library/html-css-en-part5.md

 The last of our main pages is a contact page.
 Create a subfolder `contact` with a file` index.html`.

 <div class="alert alert-danger">
-  <strong>Important:</strong> *Carefully consider what information you want to make public!
-For example, **do not publish your primary email address**, because you might receive some spam messages.*
+  **Important:** Carefully consider what information you want to make public!
+For example, **do not publish your primary email address**, because you might receive some spam messages.
 </div>